KacperWyrwal/tfm/topological-conditional-flow-matching/examples/images/cifar10/README.md

 # Topological Flow Matching (image generation)

 This repository can be used to reproduce the image generation experiments on the CIFAR-10 dataset in Topological Flow Matching.
+First, please follow the installation instructions at [topological-conditional-flow-matching/README.md](../../../README.md)

-To reproduce the experiments, start by training the models.
+Then, to reproduce the experiments, start by training the models.
 For the I-CFM and OT-CFM models, please run

 ```bash